cybozu-go/sabakan/README.md

 License
 -------

-Ssabakan is licensed upder MIT
+Sabakan is licensed upder MIT

 The source code contains a [Netboot](https://github.com/google/netboot) which is licensed under Apache License 2.0.